veronix/pre-roll-add-removers/README.md

 ---

-note: some credit is due to twitter users wesbos and dany_galt for idea/code snippet
+note: some credit is due to twitter users wesbos and danny_galt for idea/code snippet